ForEvolve/StateR/README.md

 This library is based on the concepts introduced by Redux, but .NET is not JavaScript and .NET Core is built around Dependency Injection (DI), so I decided to take advantage of that.

-There is no type and no real DI in JavaScript, so it make sense that the folks there did not take that into account when they built Redux.
+There is no type and no real DI in JavaScript, so it makes sense that the folks there did not take that into account when they built Redux.

 # Redux DevTools

-I based the Redux DevTools implementation on [Fluxor](https://github.com/mrpmorris/Fluxor/blob/master/Source/Fluxor.Blazor.Web.ReduxDevTools/ReduxDevToolsInterop.cs), which is a similar project, that I used once.
+I based the Redux DevTools implementation on [Fluxor](https://github.com/mrpmorris/Fluxor/blob/master/Source/Fluxor.Blazor.Web.ReduxDevTools/ReduxDevToolsInterop.cs), which is a similar project that I used once.
-That helped me lower the implementation time to connect Stator with Redux DevTools; thanks.
+That helped me lower the implementation time to connect StateR with Redux DevTools; thanks.

 # To be continued